Cyber Monday may be over, but great prices are here to stay.

-Set comes with large bars of neodymium magnets.
-Each magnet is thick for extra sticking power and longevity.
-Holds up to 33 pounds.
+Set comes with large bars.
+Each is thick for extra sticking power and longevity.
+Capable of holding up to 33 pounds.
 Specially coated to resist rust.

-Small, round profile makes these magnets suitable for smaller art projects.
+A small, round profile makes these suitable for smaller art projects.
 Comes with an adhesive backing for nonmagnetic surfaces or for extra strength.
 Able to hold up to 17 pounds.

 Known to break easily when dropped onto hard surfaces like a wood floor.

 Disc-shaped, 32mm pieces designed with 5mm hole in the middle for affixing to surfaces.
 Screws are included for this purpose.
 Can support more than 26 pounds.
 Coated with nickel and copper to to protect against damage.

 Sometimes shift during shipping, becoming difficult to separate.

 Round 10mm units in convenient storage pack.
 Attractive brushed-nickel finish helps protect against chips and cracks.
 Comes in 30 or 50-pack.
 Can hold several sheets of paper despite their small size.

 A few complaints that these chip easily.

 Pair of cubes measuring 1 cubic inch.
 Axially magnetized to ensure even attraction.
 Can withstand high operating temperatures.
 Triple-coated with nickel and copper for increased durability.